rubenerd/rubenerd.com/content/post/2016/australian-immigration-halfwits.markdown

 ---
 title: "Australia's immigration dimwits"
 date: "2016-12-01T10:38:00+10:00"
-summary: "From October 2016: Who needs compassion and the rule of law when you can just lock people up indefinitely?"
+abstract: "From October 2016: Who needs compassion and the rule of law when you can just lock people up indefinitely?"
 category: thoughts
 tag:
 - australia